Centering Communities

-Putting people and communities at the center of our work
+Putting people and Good Participatory Practice at the center of our work

-We connect global and national decision-makers to a global network of advocates who prioritize community voices and bring accountability to prevention science and policy.
+We champion the Good Participatory Guidelines and we connect global and national decision-makers to a network of research-savvy advocates who prioritize community voices and bring accountability to prevention science and policy.

 More than 40 years of HIV prevention advocacy has demonstrated the essential role communities must play for the world to achieve epidemic control and advance global health.
 The history of HIV advocacy is unique; affected communities came together calling out their needs and demanding justice.
 The result has been a smarter, more equitable, more effective response to a global health threat than ever seen before.